 You should have a math background that includes one semester of linear algebra and college calculus through multivariable integration (typically three semesters).
 At least one undergraduate-level statistics course is also required.
 If you have any questions about your math or statistics background, you should contact Dr. Jana Anderson.

 Yes.
 The diploma you will receive is no different than the one issued to our resident instruction students.
 Our MAS courses will be offered "live," which means you will take each class alongside the resident instruction students.
 You will view the same lectures, complete the same assignments and take the same exams as the resident instruction students.
 You are also able to communicate directly with your cohort of on-campus students through our learning platform.
 Exams are proctored and given in the same manner for both cohorts.
 For example, exams that are closed book for resident instruction students are also closed book exams for online students.
 Since you take the same courses and complete the same degree requirements, there is no distinction between online or distance degree on your diploma.

 Applicants should have taken three semesters of calculus, one semester of linear algebra and one semester of undergraduate statistics.
 An overall GPA of 3.0 is required for admission.
 Additionally, the GRE or MAS entrance exam is required.

-For questions about your application, please contact Karena Topf at firstname.lastname@example.org.
-She will help guide you through the pre-application process.
-Once all documents are on file, your application is reviewed by the Graduate Screening Commitee and processed based on their recommendation.
+For questions about your application, please contact Karena Alons at email@example.com.
+She can help guide you through the application process.
+Once all documents are on file, your application is reviewed by the Graduate Screening Committee and processed based on their recommendation.

 Our MAS program is designed for a summer start, with our two non-credit 'prep' courses, MSSA and CSSA.
 For this reason, we require students to submit applications for Fall admission by March 31.
 Applications will be accepted for Spring admissions on a limited basis for students who have completed some of the MAS coursework.